deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

     - main-pool
 ```

 That's all!
 The MetalLB speakers on all the nodes will advertise the IP address `192.168.1.100/32` to the router via ARP.
-By receiving the advertisement, the router will create a BGP route `192.168.1.100/32 via <ip of the node>`.
+You can also use an IP in the same subnet as the host.

 ## Configuring Traefik